dan-mann/docs/docs/cli-preview3/tools/dotnet-msbuild.md

 ms.assetid: ffdc40ba-ef33-463e-aa35-b0af1fe615a2
 ---

-#dotnet-m/msbuild
+#dotnet-msbuild

 ## Name
-dotnet-msbuild -- msbuilds a project and all of its dependencies
+dotnet-msbuild -- Builds a project and all of its dependencies

 ## Synopsis